 Further information on applying for a divorce is available on the Courts Service website.

-The family law civil bill and sample forms for the statement of means, the statement on children's welfare and the certificate that you have been advised of alternatives are available from the Courts Service website.
-You can also obtain copies of these forms, and the family law civil bill, from your nearest Circuit Court Office.
+The family law civil bill (application form) and sample forms for the statement of means, the statement on children's welfare and the certificate that you have been advised of alternatives are available from the Courts Service website.
+You can also obtain copies of these documents from your nearest Circuit Court Office.

 Legal advice and representation is always advisable.
-If you and your spouse disagree about any issue at all it is strongly advised that you go to see a family law solicitor.
+If you and your spouse disagree about any issue at all, you are strongly advised to see a family law solicitor.
 You and your spouse should not use the same solicitor.

 FLAC (Free Legal Advice Centres) is an independent, voluntary organisation that operates a network of legal advice clinics throughout the country.
 These clinics are confidential, free of charge and open to all.
 Contact your nearest Citizens Information Centre for information on FLAC services in your area.
 FLAC also runs an information and referral line during office hours for basic legal information.